frozenbanana97/documentation/README.md

 git commit -m 'add jupyter notebook, pip requirements and modify readme'
 ```

 -m adds a mesage within the ' ' appended to the commit.
-The commit will commit everything that was added.
+The commit will commit everything that was added.<br>
-Adding many resources at once may be deemed bad-practice, makes it harder to revert to certain versions of code.
+Adding many resources at once may be deemed bad-practice, makes it harder to revert to certain versions of code.<br>
-Also see https:#[git-scm.com/docs/git-commit](http://git-scm.com/docs/git-commit) for documentation on git comitting
+Also see https:[git-scm.com/docs/git-commit](http://git-scm.com/docs/git-commit) for documentation on git comitting